-- (3) Big game hunting.
-We allow hunting of turkey and white-tailed deer, and feral hog as incidental take, on designated areas subject to the following conditions: - (i) In the Pocket Unit: - (A) We only allow archery hunting and foot traffic. - (B) Hunters must sign in and out each hunt day and record harvest each day. - (ii) In the Suwannee Canal Recreation Area: - (A) We allow only shotguns or muzzleloaders. - (B) We require a refuge permit (Big/ Upland Game Hunt Application, FWS Form 3-2439, Hunt Application- National Wildlife Refuge System) obtained through refuge lottery. - (C) Hunters must sign in and out each day and record harvest each day. - (D) You must tag your deer with special refuge tags. - (E) Harvest limit is two deer of either sex per day. - (F) We zone Chesser Island Hunt area to accommodate mobility-impaired and youth hunters.
+- (B) Hunters must sign in and out each hunt day and record harvest each day. - (ii) In the Suwannee Canal Recreation Area: - (A) We allow only shotguns or muzzleloaders. - (B) We require a refuge permit (Big/Upland Game Hunt Application, FWS Form 3-2439, Hunt Application National Wildlife Refuge System) obtained through refuge lottery. - (C) Hunters must sign in and out each day and record harvest each day. - (D) You must tag your deer with special refuge tags. - (E) Harvest limit is two deer of either sex per day. - (F) We zone Chesser Island Hunt area to accommodate mobility-impaired and youth hunters.
 Only mobility-impaired hunters may use all-terrain vehicles (ATVs) and vehicles on firebreaks and unpaved roads. - (iii) In the Cowhouse Unit, State of Georgia's Dixon Memorial Wildlife Management Area rules, regulations, dates, and times apply. - (4) Sport fishing.
-We allow sport fishing on designated areas of the refuge subject to the following conditions: - (i) We prohibit possession of live bait - (ii) We allow the use of only pole and line or rod and reel as methods of take. - (g) Piedmont National Wildlife Refuge.
+We allow sport fishing on designated areas of the refuge subject to the following conditions: - (i) We prohibit possession of live bait fish. - (ii) We allow the use of only pole and line or rod and reel as methods of take. - (g) Piedmont National Wildlife Refuge.
 (1) [Reserved] - (2) Upland game hunting.
-We allow hunting of quail, squirrel, rabbit, raccoon, and opossum on designated areas of the refuge subject to the following conditions: - (i) We prohibit upland game hunting during refuge deer or turkey hunts. - (ii) You must possess and carry a signed refuge hunt permit (signed brochure) while hunting. - (iii) We require a signed refuge hunt permit (signed brochure) to hunt on the Hitchiti Experimental Forest. - (iv) We allow access to the hunt area from 2 hours before legal sunrise until 2 hours after legal sunset.
+We allow hunting of quail, squirrel, rabbit, raccoon, and opossum on designated areas of the refuge subject to the following conditions: - (i) We prohibit upland game hunting during refuge deer or turkey hunts.

-- (v) We allow hunting for raccoon and opossum from 6 p.m. to 6 a.m. on the days listed as open in the refuge hunt brochure. - (vi) We only allow .22 caliber or smaller rimfire firearms for raccoon and opossum hunting. - (vii) We allow the use of dogs on designated areas of the refuge for hunting quail, squirrel, rabbit, raccoon, and opossum.

-(viii) We prohibit possession or use of any suppressors or silencer on any

-- (ix) We prohibit possession or use of trail or game cameras or leaving any other hunting-related electronic device on the refuge. - (x) We prohibit possession or use of any night vision or thermal imaging equipment. - (xi) We prohibit possession or use of any electronic calls.

-(xii) We prohibit falconry.
+- (ii) You must possess and carry a signed refuge hunt permit (signed brochure) while hunting. - (iii) We require a signed refuge hunt permit (signed brochure) to hunt on the Hitchiti Experimental Forest. - (iv) We allow access to the hunt area from 2 hours before legal sunrise until 2 hours after legal sunset. - (v) We allow hunting for raccoon and opossum from 6 p.m. to 6 a.m. on the days listed as open in the refuge hunt brochure. - (vi) We only allow .22 caliber or smaller rimfire firearms for raccoon and opossum hunting. - (vii) We allow the use of dogs on designated areas of the refuge for hunting quail, squirrel, rabbit, raccoon, and opossum. - (viii) We prohibit possession or use of any suppressors or silencer on any firearms. - (ix) We prohibit possession or use of trail or game cameras or leaving any other huntingrelated electronic device on the refuge. - (x) We prohibit possession or use of any night vision or thermal imaging equipment. - (xi) We prohibit possession or use of any electronic calls. - (xii) We prohibit falconry. - (xiii) Youth hunters age 15 and younger must remain within sight and normal voice contact of an adult age 21 or older who possesses a valid hunting license. - (3) Big game hunting.
+We allow hunting for white-tailed deer, turkey, and feral hog on designated areas of the refuge subject to the following conditions: